VGP/vgp-tree-release/v0.0.0/README.md

  * Dropped 6 large genomes that didn't make it to Cactus:(`GCA_026652325.1`, `GCA_036971685.2`, `GCA_040939525.1`, `GCA_964204655.1`, `GCA_964261635.1`, `GCA_964263255.1`, `GCF_040938575.1`),
  * Added a second human (`GCA_000001405.15`) and mouse (`GCA_000001635.9`).
  * Renamed `GCA_036971685.2` to `GCF_037038585.1` because after creating the ROADIES tree, it was determined that the latter was a better assembly.
- * Gave names to internal nodes
+ * Gave names to all the animals (internal nodes, really!).